On this web page I'll go over the process of how to make a waterfall with a rainforest theme.

 When thinking about your waterfall construction -you need to research a particular type of waterfall pump.
 You need to figure out how large you want the waterfall landscape to be.
 I used a waterfall pump called Tetra Repto filter, it can handle up to 20 gallons of water and features a three stage filtration system.

 Creating your indoor waterfall can be a fun but extremely challenging and potentially frustrating experience.
-The main idea behind this waterfall project and the other waterfall on this web site is to camouflage the water pump/filter, so that you can possibly achieve realistic waterfall scenery for your lizard cage or terrarium.
+The main idea behind this waterfall project and the other waterfall on this web site is to camouflage the water pump/filter, so that you can possibly achieve realistic waterfall scenery.

 It's the act of hiding or camouflaging the filter/water pump that is so challenging and yet it's the only way your waterfall construction can look realistic.
 Be sure to check out the videos above on how to make a waterfall, as there is nothing quite like being able to see and hear an explanation at the same time.